 The temporomandibular joints (TMJs) at either side of your jaw make it possible to open and close your mouth.
 When these joints become inflamed, it can cause a condition called TMJ disorder.
 Symptoms of TMJ disorder can range from pain or tenderness in the jaw to facial pain and headaches.
 At Smiles for Life in Bridgewater, VA, Drs.
-Joe McIntyre and Dan Whiting offer TMJ treatment to help manage the disorder and prevent the development of additional symptoms.
+Joe McIntyre, Dan Whiting, Kelsey Rockey, and Bryant Ash offer TMJ treatment to help manage the disorder and prevent the development of additional symptoms.

 Causes of TMJ